Author: Author: Yixuan Huang, BD Director; Phil Yang, Head of BD

 a) Investor subscription and redemption management: main workstreams include recording and calculating each investor subscription, redemption and settlement for single or mixed denomination funds, as well as the corresponding fund NAV adjustment.

 b) Trading execution: main workstreams include setting pre-trade risk thresholds, determining trading strategies and keeping records of all trading activities.
-For trade execution, to minimize the overall cost and reflect the true market price, institutions often adopt algo trading strategies like TWAP or VWAP, trade through OTC, or develop in-house quantitative strategies.
+For trade execution, to minimize the overall cost and reflect the true market price, institutions often adopt algo trading strategies like TWAP or VWAP, trading by crypto over-the-counter, or develop crypto in-house investing business unit through quantitative strategies..

 c) Risk management: main workstreams include determining key risk metrics and closely monitoring and revising each.
 Common risk control metrics include NAV, drawdown, exposure, LTV / liquidation alerts, stress test, VAR, etc. Different trading strategies put different focus on specific risk parameters.
 For instance, active strategy requires close monitoring of drawdowns, whereas risk-neutral strategy requires fund exposure to be kept around 0.
 For lending fixed yield strategy, ratios like LTV (Loan to Value) are applied to monitor collateral value during price fluctuation.
 For DeFi fixed yield strategy, it is crucial to obtain real-time contract information to monitor risks accordingly.